 The standard load of electives in Year 1 for IMG students is three.
-The minimum number of electives to complete before entering their clinical internship is two, one of which must be a therapeutic-focused (i.e., ETE designated) course.
-The minimum number of electives to graduate (starting in 2019) is four.
+The minimum number of electives to complete before entering their clinical internship is twoTo graduate students must complete a minimum number of four electives.
+One of the four electives must be a therapeutic-focused (i.e., ETE designated course).
+Students can take more than four electives if schedule permits.

 Second Year required courses

-Course Code Course Code Course Name
+Course Code Course Name Credit Hours

 CLE404 Clinic IV 17.5

 CLE412 Clinic V 17.5

 CLE450 Clinic VI 17.5

 FNM201 Foundations of Naturopathic Medicine 2.0

 NMS401 Ethics and Jurisprudence II 1.0

 NMS410 Practice Management II 1.0

 TOTAL YEAR TWO (with one elective): 60